Introduction

 In-Person

-Most classes will be held in Room 400 of the Federal Building.
-Some days we may have to move locations due to scheduling conflicts, but the bulk of our work will be located there.
+Classes will be held in Room 400 of the Federal Building.
 Half of this room will be setup in a lecture-style classroom and the other half arranged to support practical work in teams.
 Ample power strips will be provided for charging and the NCICS WiFi network will be available for connecting to cloud resources.

 Please make sure you bring the following materials to class each day: